Healthy Recipes Blog

 Mixing the glaze in the saucepan.

 • Heat the sauce over medium heat, whisking constantly until it thickens into a rich glaze.
 This should take 3-5 minutes.
-Turn the heat off as soon as the sauce thickens, but leave it on the cooling burner.
+Turn the heat off as soon as the sauce thickens, but leave it on the burner.
 Stir in the sesame oil.

 The glaze has thickened.